hospice for cancer

 When To Consider Hospice Care for a Cancer Patient

-While many families put off discussions about hospice care until cancer has reached a later stage of malignancy, discussing the idea early helps family members prepare for the possibility in advance.
+While many families put off discussions about hospice care until cancer has progressed past the active cancer treatment phase, discussing the idea early during active cancer treatment often helps family members prepare for the possibility in advance.

-One thing to keep in mind is that hospice isn’t a specific place or prescribed course of action.
-Hospice care is a philosophy of care focused on quality of life for the advanced cancer patient.
+One thing to remember is that the question isn’t ‘how long do cancer patients live in hospice’ because hospice care isn’t a specific place or prescribed course of action.
+Hospice care is a philosophy of care focused on the quality of life for the advanced cancer patient.

 Here are some signs that it might be time to consider hospice: